-"No, no knife.
-He was just a young fella.
+"Yeah, he was just a young fella.
 I suppose I could have argued with him, but it was a slow day and we only had a couple of dollars in the till.
 I figured it was easier to just give it to him."